Local SEO

 Should I target tourists or locals?

 Most Cape Town businesses should target both, weighted to their type.
-Guesthouses and tour operators lean toward visitor searches; dentists and accountants toward residents.
+Guesthouses and tour operators lean towards visitor searches; dentists and accountants towards residents.
 Build local-intent pages for services and planning-intent content for visitors searching before arrival.

 How long does Cape Town SEO take?